Buy or Sell Kohl’s Corporation (KSS) Stock Now | Don’t Try to Be a Top Gun

 Is It Worth Investing in Kohl’s Corporation (NYSE :KSS) Right Now?

-Plus, the 36-month beta value for KSS is at 1.82.
-Opinions of the stock are interesting as 3 analysts out of 18 who provided ratings for Kohl’s Corporation declared the stock was a “buy,” while 1 rated the stock as “overweight,” 11 rated it as “hold,” and 3 as “sell.”

-The average price from analysts is $21.06, which is -$0.74 below the current price.
-KSS currently public float of 156.02M and currently shorts hold a 16.12% ratio of that float.
-Today, the average trading volume of KSS was 9.16M shares.
+KSS currently public float of 156.02M and currently shorts hold a 16.51% ratio of that float.
+Today, the average trading volume of KSS was 9.17M shares.

 KSS’s Market Performance